NuSkooler/enigma-bbs/docs/installation/testing.md

 System started!
 ```
 Grab your favourite telnet client, connect to localhost:8888 and test out your installation.

+To shut down the server, press Ctrl-C.

 ## Points of Interest